mccright/rand-notes/Trump-and-government-document-handling-crimes.md

 d.
 Co-Conspirator 4, a Justice Department official who worked on civil matters and who, with the Defendant, attempted to use the Justice Department to open sham election crime investigations and influence state legislatures with knowingly false claims of election fraud.
 (Jeffrey Clark)
 e Co-Conspirator 5, an attorney who assisted in devising and attempting to implement a plan to submit fraudulent slates of presidential electors to obstruct the certification proceeding.
 (Kenneth Chesebro)
 f.
 Co-Conspirator 6, a political consultant who helped implement a plan to submit fraudulent slates of presidential electors to obstruct the certification proceeding.
 (A political consultant)

+### Ref10
+A grand jury in Fulton County, Ga. unveiled a criminal indictment of former President Donald J. Trump concerning Mr. Trump’s efforts to overturn his 2020 election loss.
+The indictment also charges 18 other defendants who are alleged to have taken part in the scheme.  [https://www.nytimes.com/interactive/2023/08/14/us/georgia-indictment-trump.html](https://www.nytimes.com/interactive/2023/08/14/us/georgia-indictment-trump.html)

 Executive Order 13526 is one of a series of executive orders from US Presidents outlining how classified information should be handled.
 It revokes and replaces the previous Executive Orders in effect for this, which were [EO 12958](https://en.wikipedia.org/wiki/Executive_Order_12958) and [EO 13292](https://en.wikipedia.org/wiki/Executive_Order_13292): "The President Executive Order 13526 -- Classified National Security Information." https://www.archives.gov/isoo/policy-documents/cnsi-eo.html and "Executive Order 13526" https://en.wikipedia.org/wiki/Executive_Order_13526